 Okay, so!
 I guess you came here for a blow by blow account of how Steve went from rather inauspicious beginnings as a tiny tot locking his mother out of their family home in London

 (true story, she had to have a local policeman help coax the barely walking-and-talking little West into grabbing the house keys and popping them through the letterbox.
 "I knew then you were quite intelligent" were her words on retelling the story years later) to living – if not The Dream

 then A Dream – in The City Of Angels aka Los Angeles?

-Now if after reading this you feel so inclined to look around, roll your cursor up to the headers at the top of the page and please feel free to get as curious as you like.
+Roll your cursor up to the headers at the top of the page and get as curious as you like.

 There's current samples of all types of voice work in 'Voice Over'.
 If you love an audiobook or three check out that link (he's recorded over 200 of them at this point).
 If you're an author wanting an 'Audiobook Producer', he runs a slick operation.
 Plus there's even a tab for some one-on-one 'Coaching', should you require it.
 And if you fancy a little peak at Steve's "former" life in front of the camera (as opposed to his "now", behind the mic one), click on 'Life On Camera' and have a gander at his show reels.
 Hint: you might see Don Draper there as well as Chucky doing what Chucky does best: murder.
 And if you read ALL this thank you so much for swinging by, what a lovely guest you've been.